InsightReactions/TinyLlama/README.md

 - Speech-to-Text (STT) Support
 - Open WebUI - Web Search via Searxng
 - Continued support for cutting-edge models
-- StableSwarmUI prompt presets, pre-configured selection of models as a known-good configuration
+- SwarmUI prompt presets, pre-configured selection of models as a known-good configuration
 - How-to Guides
   - LoRAs and how to use them
   - Walkthrough of advanced ComfyUI Workflows provided by tinyllama-plus